philterd/philter/docs/docs/policies/filter_strategies.md

 Replaces the identified text with a fake value but of the same type.
 For example, an SSN will be replaced by a random text having the format `###-##-####`, such as 123-45-6789.
 An email address will be replaced with a randomly generated email address.
 Available to all filter types.

+By default each document is anonymized independently.
+To make the same value map to the same fake value across every document in a [context](../redaction/contexts.md), set `"replacementScope": "CONTEXT"` on the strategy — see [Consistent Pseudonymization](../redaction/replacement_scope.md).

 An example policy using the `RANDOM_REPLACE` filter strategy:

 ```